danidapilma/html-css/README.md

 # html-css
-These simple scripts I developed while going through the responsive web certification on freecodecamp
+These are the simple scripts I developed while going through the responsive web certification on freecodecamp